 - Python CS255Y, 2 credits, Spring, prereq Computer Science 110 or Instructors Permission (Loren Rhodes), sophomore standing, self study

 - Perl CS255P, 2 credits, Spring, prereq Computer Science 110 or Instructors Permission (Loren Rhodes), sophomore standing, self study

 Electives: In addition to the core courses, students must take at least three elective courses related to ELSI genomic themes:

-- Science and Human Values Philosophy PL 250, Spring of odd numbered years, H division class.
+- Science and Human Values Philosophy PL 250, Spring of odd numbered years, (Not offered 2019).
+H division class.

-- Moral Judgment Psychology 3XX, Every Summer online, S division class.
+- Moral Judgment Psychology PY302 OL, Every Summer online, S division class.